toshimaru/jekyll-toc/README.md

 ## Generated HTML

 jekyll-toc generates an unordered list.
-The final output is as follows.
+The HTML output is as follows.

 ```html
 <ul class="section-nav">